abarker/yapsc/README.rst

-   * The switch can be called 1) as a function call to the user-defined switch class, 2) via the `switch` classmethod of the user-defined switch class, or 3) by passing the value as the `on` keyword argument to the switch class definition.
+   * The switch can be called 1) as a function call to the user-defined switch class, 2) via the `switch` classmethod of the user-defined switch class, or 3) by passing the control variable as the `on` keyword argument to the switch class definition.

    * Calls to the switch return a tuple of all the return values of all the case-functions that were run.
 (But running from the `on` keyword in the